timbirnaut/pdsnd_github/README.md

 Provided by Udacity

 ### Asks Users what City, Month and Day they would like to filter to and see a variety of Bikeshare statistics
-Added scripting feature that shows first 5 rows of data
+8/19/20 Added scripting feature that shows first 5 rows of data 8/19/20 Added Comments to scripting feature

 ### bikeshare.py
 Include the files used